Connect to Reveal(x) 360 from self-managed sensors through the REST API

 • Each row of the CSV file must contain the following three columns in the specified order:

-The sensor URL, including the https:// schema specification The sensor API key The token you generated from Reveal(x) 360
+The sensor hostname The sensor API key The token you generated from Reveal(x) 360

 • The CSV file must be named sensors.csv and stored in the same directory as the script.